-The selection of the factory restore function is achieved through the use of the config switches on the front face panel along the right-side of the G5 Stack Switchgear.
-Refer to Section 4.3.3.9, "Set the Config Switches" for details on these config switches.
-The process of issuing a factory restore using the config switches is as follows:
+The selection of either restore function is achieved through the use of the config switches on the front face panel along the right-side of the G5 Stack Switchgear.
+Refer to Section 4.3.3.9, "Set the Config

+Switches" for details on these config switches.
+The process of issuing a network reset or factory restore using the config switches is as follows:

-- 1. Remove power from the G5 Stack Switchgear. - Locate the factory restore config switches on the front face along the right-side of the G5 Stack Switchgear.
-The bottom two DIP switches labeled Factory Restore and Network Reset are used for factory restore.
-Select the switch labeled Network Reset to reset the network configuration.
-Select the switch Factory Restore to restore factory firmware and configuration. - 3.
-Set the factory restore switch(s) to the ON position prior to applying power.
+- 1. Remove power from the G5 Stack Switchgear. - 2.
+Locate the network reset and factory restore config switches on the front face along the right-side of the G5 Stack Switchgear.
+The bottom two DIP switches are labeled Network Reset and Factory Restore.
+Select the switch labeled Network Reset to reset only the network configuration.
+Select the switch Factory Restore to restore factory firmware and configuration, including network configuration. - 3.
+Set either switch to the ON position prior to applying power.

 Factory Restore Network Reset Restore State

 OFF ON Reset network configuration

-ON XX Reset network configuration, restore factory firmware & configuration
+ON Either ON or OFF Reset network configuration, restore factory firmware & configuration

 - 4. Reapply power to the G5 Stack Switchgear. - 5.
 The G5 Stack Switchgear LED's provide a visual indication as to which restore option is requested, see Table 19, "G5 High-Voltage BMS State based on LED Status". - 6.
-To start the factory restore, acknowledge the factory restore config selection by setting the Network Reset and Factory Restore switches to the OFF position.
-This starts the factory restore process. - 7.
-The LED pattern continues until the factory restore operation has completed.
+To start the network reset or factory restore, acknowledge the restore config selection by setting the Network Reset and Factory Restore switches to the OFF position.
+This starts the network reset or factory restore process. - 7.
+The LED pattern continues until the restore operation has completed.

-If this user action is not completed in 30 seconds after the boot of the G5 Stack Switchgear, factory reset is aborted and a nominal boot of the G5 Stack Switchgear is initiated.
-The G5 Stack Switchgear can have its power removed and reapplied to re-initiate the factory reset mode with the same config switch settings.
+If this user action is not completed in 30 seconds after the boot of the G5 Stack Switchgear, the restore is aborted and a nominal boot of the G5 Stack Switchgear is initiated.
+The G5 Stack Switchgear can have its power removed and reapplied to re-initiate the restore mode with the same config switch settings.